 %LINEPROTO-5-UPDOWN: Line protocol on Interface Vlan20, changed state to up

-Now the switch has routing interfaces in both VLANs and has both subnets in its routing table shown as Connected.
+Now, the switch has routing interfaces in both VLANs and both subnets in its routing table, which is shown as Connected.

 L3Switch# show ip route